JohnEsleyer/JohnEsleyer/README.md

 Hi 👋 My name is Ralph John Esleyer Policarpio
 ==============================================

-Full stack developer and a computer science student
+Web and Mobile developer and a computer science student
 ---------------------------------------------------

-I am a full stack and mobile developer.
+I am a web and mobile developer.
 Currently studying computer science at NDMU.
 My area of research is computer graphics, computer vision, and GANs.

 *   🌍  I'm based in Koronadal City, Philippines
 *   🖥️  See my portfolio at [JohnEsleyer.dev](http://johnesleyer.dev)